 Equity Securities Risk.
 Equity securities represent an ownership interest, or the right to acquire an ownership interest, in an issuer.
 Equity securities also include, among other things, common stocks, preferred securities, convertible stocks and warrants.
-The values of equity securities, such as common stocks and preferred securities may decline due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
+The values of equity securities, such as common stocks and preferred securities may decline due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in inflation, interest or currency rates or adverse investor sentiment generally.
 They may also decline due to factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
+Conversely, a change in financial condition or other event affecting a single issuer or industry may adversely impact securities markets as a whole.
 Equity securities generally have greater price volatility than most fixed income securities.
 These risks are generally magnified in the case of equity investments in distressed companies.
 In addition, preferred securities may be subject to greater credit risk or other risks, such as risks related to deferred and omitted distributions, limited voting rights, liquidity, interest rates, regulatory changes and special redemption rights.

 Focused Investment Risk.
 To the extent that an Account focuses its investments in a particular industry, the Account's portfolio will be more susceptible to events or factors affecting companies in that industry.
 These may include, but are not limited to, governmental regulation, inflation, rising interest rates, cost increases in raw materials, fuel and other operating expenses, technological innovations that may render existing products and equipment obsolete, competition from new entrants, high research and development costs, increased costs associated with compliance with environmental or other regulation and other economic, market, political or other developments specific to that industry.
 Also, an Account may invest a substantial portion of its assets in companies in related sectors that may share common characteristics, are often subject to similar business risks and regulatory burdens and whose securities may react similarly to the types of events and factors described above, which will subject the Account to greater risk.
-An Account also will be subject to focused investment risk to the extent that it invests a substantial portion of its assets in a particular country or geographic region.
+An Account also will be subject to focused investment risk to the extent that it invests a substantial portion of its assets in a particular issuer, market, asset class, country or geographic region.
 Please see also "Foreign Investment Risk" and "Emerging Markets Risk."